eomoto/tzuchi/README.md

 #### Running the project

-- run a development server
+- run a development server at localhost:PORT_NUMBER

 `rails s`, include `-p PORT_NUMBER` to specify a port